-Menu item Submenu item Selection Comments Secure Boot Secure Boot Disabled Enabled Enable or disable the UEFI Secure Boot feature.
+Menu item Submenu item Value Comments Secure Boot Secure Boot DisabledEnabled Enable or disable the UEFI Secure Boot feature.
 Select Enable to prevent unauthorized operating systems from running at boot time.
 Select Disabled to allow any operating systems to run at boot time.
-Note: To enable Secure Boot, you need to set the startup setting as UEFI Only and set CSM Support as No .
-Platform Mode Setup Mode User Mode Specify the system operating mode.
-Secure Boot Mode Standard Mode Custom Mode Specify the system operating mode.
-Reset to Setup Mode YesNo This option is used to clear the current platform key and put the system into Setup Mode .
+Platform Mode Setup ModeUser Mode Specify the system operating mode.
+Secure Boot Mode Standard ModeCustom Mode Specify the Secure Boot mode.
+Reset to Setup Mode This option is used to clear the current platform key and put the system into Setup Mode .
 You can install your own platform key and customize the Secure Boot signature databases in Setup Mode .
 Secure Boot mode will be set to Custom Mode .
-Restore Factory keys • Yes • No This option is used to restore all keys and certificates in Secure Boot databases to factory defaults.
-Any customized Secure Boot settings will be erased, and the default platform key will be re-established along with the original signature databases including certificate for the Windows 8.1 and Windows 10 operating system.
-Clear All Secure Boot Keys Yes No This option is used to clear all keys and certificates in Secure Boot databases.
+Restore Factory Keys This option is used to restore all keys and certificates in Secure Boot databases to factory defaults.
+Any customized Secure Boot settings will be erased, and the default platform key will be re-established along with the original signature databases including certificate for the Windows 8 and Windows 10 operating systems.
+Clear All Secure Boot Keys This option is used to clear all keys and certificates in Secure Boot databases.
 You can install your own keys and certificates after selecting this option.

-Menu item Submenu item Selection Comments Intel (R) SGX Intel (R) SGX Control DisabledEnabledSoftware Controlled This option enables or disables Intel (R) Software Guard Extension (SGX) function.
-Select Disabled to disable SGX.
-Select Enable to enable SGX.
-If you select Software Controlled , the Software Guard Extension will be controlled by the operating system.
-Owner EPOCH Change Yes No This option changes Owner Epoch to a new random value.
+Intel SGX Control Intel SGX Control DisabledEnabled This option enables or disables Intel Software Guard Extensions (SGX) function.
+Software Controlled Disabled: Disables SGX.
+Enabled: Enables SGX.
+Software Controlled: Software Guard Extensions will be controlled by the operating system.